South Korea: Art

 Korean art has been highly influenced by Buddhism and Confucianism, which can be seen in the many traditional paintings, sculptures, ceramics and the performing arts.
 Korean pottery and porcelain, such as Joseon's baekja and buncheong, and Goryeo's celadon are well known throughout the world.
-The Korean tea ceremony, pansori, talchum and buchaechum are also notable Korean performing arts.
+The Korean tea ceremony, pansori, talchum, and buchaechum are also notable Korean performing arts.

 Post-war modern Korean art started to flourish in the 1960s and 1970s, when South Korean artists took interest in geometrical shapes and intangible subjects.
 Establishing a harmony between man and nature was also a favorite of this time.
 Because of social instability, social issues appeared as main subjects in the 1980s.
-Art was influenced by various international events and exhibits in Korea, and with it brought more diversity.
+Art was influenced by various international events and exhibits in Korea, which brought more diversity.
 The Olympic Sculpture Garden in 1988, the transposition of the 1993 edition of the Whitney Biennial to Seoul, the creation of the Gwangju Biennale and the Korean Pavilion at the Venice Biennale in 1995 were notable events.

 Architecture

 Because of South Korea's tumultuous history, construction and destruction has been repeated endlessly, resulting in an interesting melange of architectural styles and designs.

-Korean traditional architecture is characterized by its harmony with nature.
+Traditional Korean architecture is characterized by its harmony with nature.
 Ancient architects adopted the bracket system characterized by thatched roofs and heated floors called ondol.
-People of the upper classes built bigger houses with elegantly curved tiled roofs with lifting eaves.
-Traditional architecture can be seen in the palaces and temples, preserved old houses called hanok, and special sites like Hahoe Folk Village, Yangdong Village of Gyeongju and Korean Folk Village.
-Traditional architecture may also be seen at the nine UNESCO World Heritage Sites in South Korea.
+People of the upper classes built bigger houses with elegantly curved tiled roofs and lifting eaves.
+Traditional architecture can be seen in the palaces and temples, preserved old houses called hanok, and special sites like Hahoe Folk Village, Yangdong Folk Village and Korean Folk Village.
+Traditional architecture may also be seen at several of the UNESCO World Heritage Sites.

-Western architecture was first introduced to Korea at the end of the 19th century.
+Western architecture was first introduced at the end of the 19th century.
 Churches, offices for foreign legislation, schools and university buildings were built in new styles.
-With the annexation of Korea by Japan in 1910 the colonial regime intervened in Korea's architectural heritage, and Japanese-style modern architecture was imposed.
-The anti-Japanese sentiment, and the Korean War, led to the destruction of most buildings constructed during that time.
+With the annexation by Japan in 1910 the colonial regime intervened in Korea's architectural heritage, and Japanese-style modern architecture was imposed.
+Anti-Japanese sentiment and the Korean War led to the destruction of most buildings constructed during that time.

-Korean architecture entered a new phase of development during the post-Korean War reconstruction, incorporating modern architectural trends and styles.
+Modern Korean architecture entered a new phase of development during the post-Korean War reconstruction, incorporating modern architectural trends and styles.
 Stimulated by the economic growth in the 1970s and 1980s, active redevelopment saw new horizons in architectural design.
-In the aftermath of the 1988 Seoul Olympics, South Korea has witnessed a wide variation of styles in its architectural landscape due, in large part, to the opening up of the market to foreign architects.
-Contemporary architectural efforts have been constantly trying to balance the traditional philosophy of "harmony with nature" and the fast-paced urbanization that the country has been going through in recent years.
+In the aftermath of the 1988 Seoul Olympics, South Korea has witnessed a wide variation of styles in its architectural landscape with the opening up of the market to foreign architects.
+Contemporary architectural efforts have attempted to balance the traditional philosophy of "harmony with nature" and the fast-paced urbanization that the country has been going through in recent years.